 The Independent Oversight Advisory Committee (IOAC) formerly known as the Audit Committee, serves in an expert advisory capacity to assist the Executive Board and the Executive Director in exercising their governance responsibilities for financial reporting, internal control arrangements, risk management processes and other audit related matters.
 The membership of the Independent Oversight Advisory Committee is wholly independent and external to the WFP Executive Board Secretariat and the Board.

-See the Revised Terms of Reference of the Audit Committee (revised in November 2021)
+See the Revised Terms of Reference of the Independent Oversight Advisory Committee (revised in November 2021)

-See the latest Annual Report of the Audit Committee (June 2021)
+See the latest Annual Report of the Independent Oversight Advisory Committee (June 2023)

 1984 – The AC was created as an entirely internal management committee.
 WFP was among the first United Nations organizations to establish such a committee, followed by UNESCO and UNFPA in 2004.

 Following the 2003 and 2004 reviews of best practice mechanisms for governance and oversight presented to the Executive Board, the Executive Director proposed new Terms of Reference and the AC composition included five members: three external (including the Chairperson) and two internal.

 2005 – For the first time, the AC’s report to the Executive Director was presented to the Executive Board for information.

 2007 – For the first time, the AC was comprised entirely of external members, making WFP the first United Nations agency to have an AC with such composition.

 2009 – The AC reporting line was revised to include both the Executive Director and the Executive Board.